jamesmeneghello/pynab/README.md

 Technical Differences to Newznab
 ================================

-- Collates binaries at a part-level rather than segment
-  - No more tables of 80,000,000 parts that take 40 years to process and several centuries to delete
-  - Smaller DB size, since there's no overhead of storing 80,000,000 parts (more like 200-300k)
-  - We can afford to keep binaries for much longer (clear them out once a week or so)
 - NZBs are imported whole
   - Bulk imports of 50gb of nzb.gzs now take hours to process, not weeks
   - No more importing in batches of 100 - just point it at a directory of 600,000 NZBs and let it process